netburg/Stock_Auto_Trading/README.md

-# TDAmeritrade Automatic High Frequency Trading Program Instructions
+# TDAmeritrade Automatic High Frequency Trading Program

 ## Warning: Only qualified day-trader could use this script.
 Please note that using this script may be risky and lead to trading loss.